-HMLP has contracts with NextEra and Shell Energy North America which allows them to buy energy when various price points come into play.
-In 2015, the per kWh for NextEra was \$0.06394 and for Shell was \$0.05797.
+HMLP has contracts with multiple generators which allows them to buy energy when various price points come into play.
+In 2016, the companies HMLP purchased from under this agreement were NextEra and Excelon/Constellation.
+The average per kWh for NextEra was \$0.05165 and the average per kWh price for Excelon/Constellation was \$0.05125.

 HMLP has the ability to purchase from ISO-New England's Energy Interchange.
-HMLP paid \$0.05014/kWh for energy through ISO-New England.
+In 2016, HMLP paid \$0.03665/kWh for energy through ISO-New England.